ibm-cloud-docs/power-iaas/ha-dr-public-cloud.md

 ## Business Continuity through backup and restore
 {: #ha-dr-ha-business}

-[On-premises]{: tag-red} Your application configuration and data are not backed up automatically.
+[{{site.data.keyword.on-prem}}]{: tag-red} Your application configuration and data are not backed up automatically.
 To recover from a disaster, IBM backs up your configuration data that is required to rebuild a pod.
 The configuration data includes the virtual machine configurations and private cloud image repositories.
 However, backup and restoration of client data and client OS images is your responsibility.

-[Off-premises]{: tag-blue} Your {{site.data.keyword.powerSys_notm}} configuration and data are not backed up automatically.
+[{{site.data.keyword.off-prem}}]{: tag-blue} Your {{site.data.keyword.powerSys_notm}} configuration and data are not backed up automatically.
 You can back up your virtual server to [Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) as explained in [Backup strategies for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-backup-strategies).
 You can also restore your virtual server in case a critical failure occurs.

 Importing and exporting images requires a considerable amount of processing power and network bandwidth.
 As a result, you can submit only one import or export request before it is queued.
 Typically, users import or export system disks (AIX rootvg disks) that are smaller in size (**less than 1 TB**) to facilitate the transfer to and from Cloud Object Storage.
 If your image size is greater than 1 TB, your transfer might take a long time and be prone to failure.
 The maximum uncompressed image size that you can import or export is **10 TB**.